Aashish7979/Optimizing_Retail_orders/README.md

 Determine the subcategory with the highest profit growth in 2023 compared to 2022.

-**Visualization and Reporting:**

-Optionally, export the analyzed data to Python for visualization using libraries like Matplotlib or Tableau for enhanced storytelling.

-Prepare a final report summarizing the insights and recommendations.

 **Deliverables:**

 The project deliverables are structured into three phases: